The best streaming services in 2024

 These days, though, streaming services are in a state of flux, with price hikes, password-sharing crackdowns and the introduction of ads.

 These services are just one-half of the streaming equation, though.
-As the cable box slowly withers away, it's being replaced by smart TVs and the best streaming devices, which include Rokus and Chromecasts.
-And by testing the best streaming services and devices side-by-side, we figure out the best way to build the ultimate streaming setup with the best selection of content and live channels.
+As the cable box slowly withers away, it's being replaced by smart TVs and devices like Rokus and Chromecasts.

-The best streaming services now
+The best streaming service overall

 The best streaming service around is the home box office